 feels like to be them.
 The challenge is dealing with the bankers because

-it’s a delicate balance of commerce and art!
+its a delicate balance of commerce and art!

 AllHipHop.com: With a renewed focus primarily